sonphantrung/AIHubDocs-en/assets/Other/Illusion Diffusion.md

 # Creating Subliminal Images Online for FREE with Hugging Face

 ## Introduction
 Have you ever wanted to merge two images to create a subliminal message?
-Or perhaps you're intrigued by the idea of an illusion where a hidden image becomes visible when you blur your eyes.
-Look no further!
-In this guide, we'll walk you through the process using Hugging Face's "Input Illusion" feature.
+Or perhaps you're intrigued by the idea of an illusion where a hidden image becomes visible when you blur your eyes?
+Here's a guide for that!

 ## Prerequisites
 Before you begin, make sure you have the following: